 The weather community currently lacks specific knowledge about the societal relevance of weather products and services, hindering product and service improvements.
 For example, most current metrics for forecast verification focus primarily on monitoring forecast performance from a meteorological perspective and thus guide forecast providers towards improvements that may not provide the desired benefits to users.
 Over the next decade, SIP aims to build a program addressing this area through research evaluating the societal relevance of weather services and developing methodological infrastructure for user–relevant verification of forecast products.

-Publications are listed by year.
+Listed by year.
 Citation entries for selected publications may contain links to selected abstracts and publications available online. (* denotes a non-NCAR author)

 Demuth, J.L., R. Morss, J.K.
 Lazo, and D.C.
 Hilderbrand, 2013: Improving effectiveness of weather risk communication on the NWS point-and-click web page.
 Weather and Forecasting, 28, 711-726, DOI: 10.1175/WAF-D-12-00118.1